-- NU 420.
-Professional Collaboration in Nursing Practice 2 hours.
+NU 420.
+Professional Collaboration in Nursing Practice - 2 hours.
 Examines communication skills critical to the practice of nursing, including theoretical principles and applications.
 Includes analysis of helping relationships with clients, as well as professional networking, negotiation, and conflict resolution in interdisciplinary health care settings.
-Prerequisite: Admission into the nursing education program or permission of instructor.
-Fall. - NU 430.
-Nursing Research I 3 hours.
+Prerequisite: Admission into the nursing program or permission of instructor.
+Spring.

+NU 425 Nursing Informatics - 2 hours.
+This course introduces nursing informatics as an integration of nursing, computer and information sciences for the support of nursing practice.
+It will acquaint practicing nurses with the effective utilization of technology and its applications throughout all aspects of health delivery.
+Several current technologies will be discussed; emphasis will be placed on the development and utilization of the electronic health record.
+Prerequisite: Admission into the nursing program or permission of instructor.
+Spring.

+NU 430.
+Nursing Research I - 3 hours.
 The history of nursing research, terminology, and steps in the research process are explored.
 Research as a basis for evaluation of outcomes of health promotion and healthcare interventions including therapeutic nursing interventions is emphasized.
 Research questions relevant to clinical practice are identified.
 Interpretation of research for use in nursing practice is emphasized.
 The role of theory and ethical issues involved in the conduct of research is addressed.
 Students will select a research project and begin the preliminary process to conducting research.
-Prerequisite: Admission into the nursing education program or permission of instructor.
-Fall. - NU 435.
-Nursing Research II: Evidence Base Practice 2 hours.
+Prerequisite: Admission into the nursing program or permission of instructor.
+Fall.

+NU 435.
+Nursing Research II: Evidence Base Practice - 2 hours.
 In this course, concepts of evidence-based practice are applied to selected clinical situations.
 Care of the aging person and patient safety issues are included.
 Clinical application exercises are designed to translate research to practice.
-Prerequisite: NU 430.
-Spring. - NU 440.
-Gerontologic Issues in Nursing 1 hour.
+Prerequisite: NU 430 or instructor permission.
+Spring.

+NU 440.
+Gerontologic Issues in Nursing - 1 hour.
 This course is designed for emphasis on normal aging processes, health promotion, disease prevention, and management of acute and chronic health problems in the older adult.
+Prerequisite: Admission into the nursing program or permission of instructor.
+Fall

+NU 450 Adult Health II - 3 hours.
+This course is designed to be taken the semester prior to graduation for all nursing major students.
+It includes a review of material covered in Adult Health Nursing I, and more advanced development of critical thinking skills associated with the care of medical/surgical clients.
+Students will develop prioritization skills while discussing care of more critically ill clients.
+Prerequisites: Senior standing in the nursing program.
+Spring.

-Prerequisite: NU 430.
-Fall - NU 450.
-Senior Seminar in Nursing 6 hours.
+NU 480.
+Senior Seminar in Nursing - 6 hours.
 A capstone seminar summarizing the didactic and clinical components of the nursing education program as well as current trend and issues in nursing.
 This course is designed to have three components: a didactic portion for the development of a professional portfolio and discussion of clinical experiences, a capstone clinical experience and a senior practicum experience with the student paired with a nurse to complete 90 clinical hours of practical experience in a work setting.
-Prerequisite: Final semester in the nursing education program.
+Prerequisite: Final semester in the nursing program.
 Spring.